Astronomy 101

 John Glenn - Wikipedia

 John Herschel Glenn Jr. (July 18, 1921 – December 8, 2016) was an American Marine Corps aviator, astronaut, businessman, and politician.
-He was the third American in space and the first American to orbit the Earth, circling it three times in 1962.
+He was the third American in space and the first to orbit the Earth, circling it three times in 1962.
 [3]

 John Glenn | Biography, Accomplishments, & Facts | Britannica